minjong-ha/minjong-ha.github.io/docs/_posts/2022-08-08-vm-image-versioning.markdown

 It indicates the data cluster, where the data are actually allocated.
 On the other hand, refcount are corresponding to represent the attribute of each data clusters.
 There are three types of refcount: 0, 1, and more than 2.
-When the refcount is 0, it represents it is free, empty data cluster.
+When the refcount is 0, it represents it is free, non-allocated data cluster.
 Refcount 1 means it is allocated, used data cluster.
 Application can overwrite the data cluster having refcount 1.
 Refcount more than 2 is similar to 1.